 Palo Alto Networks, the company which has discovered recently the malware attack XcodeGhost claims that the malware modifies Xcode affecting millions of iOS users.
-As per the Palo Alto Networks more than 39 iOS apps were infected and Apple has taken steps to remove the infected apps from the App Store.
-The malicious XcodeGhost prompted users to fill-in their personal information by showing pop ups.
+As per the Palo Alto Networks, more than 39 iOS apps were infected and Apple has taken steps to remove the infected apps from the App Store.
+The malicious XcodeGhost prompted users to fill in their personal information by showing popups.

 Whereas, WireLurker has infected thousands of iPhone, iPad and Mac users.
 It has infected 467 apps which were downloaded over 356,104 times from a third-Party App Store in China.
 WireLurker spreads from Macs which are infected to iPhone, iPad through USB sync cables.
 It also infects jailbroken iPhone and iPad, the malware installs malicious iOS apps and get iCloud address book.

-How To Protect iPhone From Malware
+This Is How You Can Protect iPhone From Malware

 1. Don’t Jailbreak